James Pandu

-James Pandu is a 2000 Indian Tamil-language comedy thriller film directed by Selva.
-The film stars Parthiban, Prabhu Deva, Kausalya and Renu Desai.
+James Pandu is a 2000 Indian Tamil-language comedy thriller film directed by Selva and produced by V. Sundar.
+The film stars Parthiban (who also wrote the story) and Prabhu Deva in the lead roles alongside Kausalya and Renu Desai.
+It was released on 4 May 2000.

 Plot

 James and Pandu are porters.
 Though they were inseparable friends before, there is no love lost between them now.
 James is in love with Renu, while Kausalya, a mute, has feelings for Pandu.
-A chit fund company owner hires James to 'steal' a bag of money from himself so he could abscond with the money, but his manager hires Pandu to steal the bag from James.
+A chit fund company owner hires James to "steal" a bag of money from himself so he could abscond with the money, but his manager hires Pandu to steal the bag from James.
 When James and Pandu lay their hands on the money, they become friends again and decide to split the money.
 However, the company owner is found murdered, and they become the prime suspects.
 In the climax, Raghavachari comes to court and tells the truth that he killed the company owner because the latter would cheat many people.
 James and Pandu are both proven innocent.

 Cast

 Production

 The film saw Parthiban and Prabhu Deva acting together for first time, though they appeared previously together in Suyamvaram but they did not have any scenes together.
 Selva had initially titled the film as Visil, before renaming the project.
-Isha Koppikar was initially cast in the film, but dropped out and was replaced by Renu Desai.
+The title of the film is a play on the name of fictional British secret agent James Bond.
+Isha Koppikar was initially cast in the film.
 The first shot was taken at the Arunachalam studios.
 The unit picturised two songs in the snowy and hilly areas of Gangtok in Sikkim.
 There at a height of 14000 ft is based an army camp, reported the highest situated army camp in the world.
 The unit, that got the permission to shoot there, had much difficulty picturising the songs in the cold hilly area, but have returned triumphant.
 Participating in the songs were Prabhu Deva and Renu.
 A ten days shooting schedule in Chennai followed by shooting, at places like Hyderabad, Chalakkudi and Mercara.

 Soundtrack

 Soundtrack was composed by S. A. Rajkumar.
+The song "Kannena Minsarama" is based on "Rona" by Alabina.